Explain TabPFN predictions with Shapley values, feature interactions, and partial dependence plots.

 Additional keyword arguments forwarded to shapiq.TabPFNExplainer

-Forward sequential feature selection using cross-validation.
+Sequential feature selection using cross-validation.
+Returns a rich result

 Parameter